Hurwitz Stacks of Groups Extensions and Irreducibility: Abstract

 \section{Abstract}

-We study the irreducible components of special loci of curves whose group of symmetries is given as group extension, and which has rational ramification.
-Using mixed étale cohomology, we show that the local ramification datas joined to the extension class of the group implies a relative irreducible results.
-We mention some potential arithmetic applications for non-Abelian special loci and Hurwitz spaces.
+We study the irreducible components of special loci of curves whose group of symmetries is given as certain group extension.
+We introduce some relative Hurwitz data, which we show by using mixed étale cohomology theory, identifies some irreducible components for rational and normal non-abelian special loci and Hurwitz spaces.
+A heuristic, that is supported by three classes of examples, provides an additional context for building further irreducible loci.